Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Introduction

 \section{Introduction}

 Since Borel showed that almost all real numbers are (absolutely) normal \cite{Bor09}, one of the biggest challenges in the field has been to prove that specific mathematical constants such as $e$ and $\pi$ are normal.
 This problem remains wide open.
-In fact, even the construction of a single normal number is a surprisingly difficult problem that was first solved by Sierpinski \cite{Sir17}.
+In fact, constructing even a single normal number is surprisingly difficult; this was first achieved by Sierpiński \cite{Sir17}.
 The first algorithm was proposed by Alan Turing \cite{Tur92}, and his ideas have been recently made rigorous in \cite{BFP07}.
 Today, there are several efficient algorithms for the computation of normal numbers \cite{ABSS17, BF02, BHS13, BY19, AB11}, where the most efficient algorithm runs in polynomial time \cite{BHS13}.
 In this paper, we want to extend the construction problem by a significant degree of difficulty.
 To motivate our problem we propose the reasonable conjecture that not only Euler's number $e$ itself is a normal number, but also $p(e)$ for any non-constant integer-valued polynomial $p$.
-We call such numbers \textit{transcendentally normal} or, for short, t-normal.
+We call such numbers \textit{transcendentally normal}, or simply t-normal.
 In this context, the natural question arises: is there an explicit example of a transcendentally normal number?
 Our first main result in this paper is an affirmative answer and the specification of an algorithm computing a t-normal number.